0xJs/CARTP-cheatsheet/README.md

   - Access to connections, key vaults from a runbook.
   - Ability to run commands on on-prem VMs if hybrid workers are in use.
   - Ability to run commands on VMs using DSC in configuration management.
+  - A runbook often contains clear-text passwords for example psremoting!

 #### Get information on automation accounts
 ```